Chapter 12 : Year 2: The Birthday Dinner

 Ron coughed loudly.
 He glanced over at Hermione, but then quickly turned his eyes away when she met them.
-“Gee, Bill,” he said.
+“Good Godric, Bill,” he said.
 “We’ve barely been together for a year.
 That’s way off in the future!
 It’s too soon to even consider it!”

 Hermione lowered her eyes.
 Ron was right.
 But how was she supposed to interpret the fact that she could see the two of them having children while just the idea of having a future together seemed terrifying to Ron, who still, by the way, hadn’t met her eyes?
 Did it mean that he didn’t love her the way that she loved him?
 Didn’t he want to spend the rest of his life with her?
 The thought felt like a sting in her chest.

 “Don’t be sad, Hermione,” Bill teased her when he saw the serious look on her face.
-“You’ll get to see me again soon, considering how much Mum loves these family gatherings!”
+“You’ll see me again soon, considering how much Mum loves these family gatherings!”

-Hermione forced herself to laugh with him.
+Hermione forced herself to laugh with him as he pulled her in for a quick hug.
 She said goodbye to Fleur and Victoire, and then she was alone in the living room with Ron.

 “It’s going to be strange,” he said, “to live here without Harry.
-It feels like I haven’t done that since before we started at Hogwarts.”
+It feels like we haven’t lived apart since before we started at Hogwarts.”

 “Yes,” Hermione said without knowing what else to tell him.
 Normally, she would have had a lot more to say, of course, but all she could think of was the lump in her throat and the fact that she wanted to get out of there while she was still able to hold her tears back.
 “I’m going to go find my Mum and Dad,” she said quickly.
 “I have to be at work early tomorrow.
 Goodnight!”